heliomass/iOSShortcuts/README.md

 ## Metro Status
 ### Description
-Metro Status provides realtime updates on the status of the Montréal Metro direct from [metroapp.heliomass.com](http://metroapp.heliomass.com) to your Today widget.
+Metro Status provides realtime updates on the status of the Montreal Metro direct from [metroapp.heliomass.com](http://metroapp.heliomass.com) in your Today widget.

 ![](readme_images/mtlmetrostatus01.png)